sergiolucaco/gympad/README.md

 # gympad
-This is a side project intended to be developed using React as a learn by doing and to power up one my daily routine
+This is a side project intended to be developed using React as a learn by doing and to power up one of my daily routines!

+Stack used (TBD)
+Acknowledgement (TBD)